medford-group/bdqm-vip/project_descriptions/machine_learning-simple_nn_reworking.md

 ### Midterm Deliverables:
-A zip file containing you successful run and commits to the mefordgroup fork that make substative changes improving the code.
+A zip file containing your successful run and commits to the `medford-group` fork that make substative changes improving the code.

 ## Final Goal: